awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_StartConversation.md

 Required: Yes

  ** [conversationMode](#API_runtime_StartConversation_RequestSyntax) **   <a name="lexv2-runtime_StartConversation-request-conversationMode"></a>
-The conversation type that you are using the Amazon Lex\.
+The conversation type that you are using the Amazon Lex V2\.
 If the conversation mode is `AUDIO` you can send both audio and DTMF information\.
 If the mode is `TEXT` you can only send text\.
 Valid Values:` AUDIO | TEXT`

  ** [localeId](#API_runtime_StartConversation_RequestSyntax) **   <a name="lexv2-runtime_StartConversation-request-localeId"></a>